Frequently Asked Questions¶

 and/2018/IMG_1234 (3).jpg

-may be stacked as well (optional) - Pictures were taken at the same GPS position and second (optional)
+can be stacked as well (optional) - File metadata indicates that the pictures were taken at the same position within the same second (optional)

-- Image metadata contains the same Unique Image ID or XMP Instance ID (optional)
+- File metadata includes the same Unique Image ID or XMP Instance ID (optional)

-You can change the behaviour for 2 - 4 in Settings.
+You can change your preferences for 2 - 4 in the Stacks section under Settings > Library.

-Note that already stacked files are not automatically unstacked when you change the stacking settings.
+Are files automatically unstacked when I change the settings?

 I already indexed some files.
 Why are Folders, Calendar and Moments still empty?